vuejs/docs/src/guide/scaling-up/ssr.md

 - Manage routing, data fetching, and state management stores in a universal manner.

 A complete implementation would be quite complex and depends on the build toolchain you have chosen to work with.
-Therefore, we highly recommend using [Vue frameworks](/guide/quick-start#frameworks) if you need SSR - they have built-in SSR support.
+Therefore, we highly recommend using [Vue frameworks](/guide/quick-start#frameworks) if you need SSR since they often have built-in SSR support.

 ## Writing SSR-friendly Code {#writing-ssr-friendly-code}